Connect with others who understand.

 1. Learn Why Specialists Matter

-Thyroid eye disease is a relatively uncommon disease.
+Thyroid eye disease is relatively uncommon disease.
 Uncommon diseases require doctors who are specialized because generalist doctors don’t treat many people with this condition.
-For the most targeted care, it’s best to see a doctor who sees patients with your condition very often.
+For the most targeted care, it’s best to see a doctor who frequently treats others with your condition.

 2. Understand the Types of Specialists